 At the Department of Defense, Rick Stone served as the Deputy Chief of the World War II Research and Investigation Branch and was the primary investigator assigned to the cases of American sailors listed as “Unresolved” from the USS California during the attack on Pearl Harbor, December 7, 1941.
 Chief Stone developed an extensive computer database to develop multiple statistical and historical datasets on unidentified casualties from the USS California.
-Twenty men from this battle remain in an “Unresolved” status in the Defense POW/MIA Accounting Agency (DPAA) database, including three officers.
+At the time of Chief Stone’s investigations, twenty men from the USS California remained in an “Unresolved” status in the Joint POW/MIA Accounting Command (JPAC) database, including three officers.
 Twenty-three bodies, or portions of bodies, identified after the attack as being from the USS California were previously buried as an “Unknown” in the National Memorial Cemetery of the Pacific (Punchbowl) in Honolulu, Hawaii.

 Chief Stone utilized comparison biometric profiling and statistical correlations as investigative research techniques in completing official Investigative Reports on all 23 burials of USS California “Unknowns” in the Punchbowl.
 Research resulted in lists of names being developed for the three standard investigative categories in each of the 23 cases investigated:

 1) Possible Matches……………………2) Probable Matches…………………..3) Most Likely Matches